JaneliaSciComp/image_processing_pipeline/lightsheetInterface/app/static/components/bootstrap-select/docs/docs/index.md

 </div>

 ### Via `selectpicker` class
-Add the `selectpicker` class to your select elements to auto-initialize bootstrap-select.
+Add the `selectpicker` class to your select element to use the data-api.
 ```html
 <select class="selectpicker">
   <option>Mustard</option>